 Space and the Five Annual Vegetables for the Children’s Garden

 Don’t get me wrong, space is a fantastic thing to have in the children’s garden.
 Don’t let a pile of pallets or a broken swing set stand between your child and a larger garden.
-Get that stuff out of the way and expand the garden.
-If you’re in a small space, though, and need to know what to grow in containers, this list is still golden for you.
+Get that stuff out of the way and expand the garden!
+If you’re in a small space and need to know what to grow in containers, this list is still golden for you.
 Here are a few more small space gardening tips from Tiny Yellow Bungalow.

 Do you have any suggestions of things to add to our list of five annual vegetables for the children’s garden?